-- by a qualified person, and - in accordance with the installation instructions, and - in compliance with the Plumbing Code of Australia (PCA), Standards AS/NZS 3500.4 and AS/NZS 5601.1, and all local codes and regulatory authority requirements, and - in New Zealand also conforming to Clauses G11, G12 and H1 of the New Zealand Building Code.
+- by a qualified person, and - in accordance with the installation instructions, and - in compliance with the Plumbing Code of Australia (PCA), Standards AS/NZS 3500.4 and AS/NZS 5601.1, and all local codes and regulatory authority requirements.

 Warning: This water heater may deliver water at high temperature.
 Refer to the Plumbing Code of Australia, local requirements and these installation instructions to determine if additional delivery temperature control is required.
-Refer to "Hot Water Delivery" on page 21.
+Refer to "Hot Water Delivery" on page 23.